Have a Question? Feel free to contact us at TeachItCT@CTHumanities.org

 Question: I’m not sure how to incorporate the new Connecticut Social Studies Frameworks into my activity.
 Is there anyone I may ask for help?

-Answer: TeachIt has a teacher consultant to answer these types of questions!
+Answer: TeachIt has a program consultant to answer these types of questions!
 If you can’t find the answer in the grade-level sections of the Connecticut Social Studies Frameworks, feel free to ask Rebecca Furer (TeachItCT@CTHumanities.org).
 She’s working with Teach It to provide curricular and frameworks support to contributors.

 Question: We’re a historical society.
 What are the benefits to us of using Teach It?

 Answer: Our Teach It team hopes that you will find many benefits to creating activities for Teach It.
 The primary benefit is that posting an activity on the Teach It website gives not only state, but national and international exposure to your organization and the history of your town or region.
 Teach It activities provide a way for you to extend your reach well into Connecticut’s education community and beyond.
 Teach It activities allow you to use content that you’ve already created, add primary source materials from your organization’s collections, and offer step-by-step instructions to match your product to the new Connecticut Social Studies Frameworks.
 Better still, the Teach It website will be linked to ConnecticutHistory.org, Connecticut Humanities‘s popular and award-winning website featuring history content from each of Connecticut’s 169 towns.